 Fundraising services from the experts

 At Pragmatic Coders, we are not just a software house, but we strive to provide full support for startups.
-We work with founders from the very beginning and advise them on product strategy, business model, and new product development.
-Our consulting experts experienced in founding startups and raising funds conduct tailored workshops for founders such as Lean product canvas, Value proposition workshop, or Customer journey mapping.
+We work with founders from the very beginning and advise them on product strategy, business models, and new product development.
+Our consulting specialists are experienced in founding startups and raising funds to conduct tailored Product Discovery Workshops for startup founders.
+We use a multitude of exercises such as Lean Product Canvas, Value Proposition Workshop, or Customer Journey Mapping to ensure your product will meet with success.
 Of course, we also help prepare the pitch deck and make sure that all relevant information is included.
 We'd love to do full product development down the road, but we're interested in you raising funds first.